Open to the Public

 - No removal of plants or animals (alive or dead)

 - No removal of rocks, water or other non-organic materials

 - No camping, bonfires, fireworks or other fires

 Please see "Preserve Visitation Guidelines."

-- Turn left (west) on CR-376 and travel 3.3 miles to a dirt driveway with a locked vehicle gate on your right (north side of road), opposite the "Dune Lake Campground" sign.
+- Turn left (west) on CR-376/44th Avenue and travel 3.3 miles to parking area with a locked vehicle gate on your right (north side of road), opposite the "Dune Lake Campground" sign.

-- Park in the pull-out near the gate.
-The walk-through entrance is located on the west side of the locked vehicle gate
+- The walk-through entrance is located on the west side of the locked vehicle gate.

 GPS coordinates to south/44th Avenue entrance (main entry with parking area):

 GPS coordinates to north/34th Avenue entrance: